 It’s worth noting that, if Lynch’s wife, Sallie, was pregnant when Kate arrived May 20, then it’s not with the baby that was to be baptized at Easter.
 And it’s significant that, while I have found what is evidently a comprehensive list of Lynch’s and Sallie’s children, there is none born in 1884.
-Their first child, Rebecca, born in 1886, another daughter, Mary Ellen, born in 1888, a son, Phillip Lynch, born in 1892, and a daughter, Sarah, born in 1899 and named for her mother, who died in childbirth at the age of 33.
+Their first child, Rebecca, born in 1886, another daughter, Mary Ellen, born in 1888, a son, Phillip Lynch, born in 1892, and a daughter, Sarah, born in 1899 and named for her mother, who died at age 33 while giving birth to baby Sarah.
 The “heir” whom Kate refers to may have been a first child who did not survive.

 As a footnote: While Kate met Dan Miller in late May, 1884, and would have her diary (and its readers a century later) believe that on August 6, 1884, “neither Dan nor Charlie must ever know” of her love for Dan, and there is no hint by the end of the diary on August 19 that anything more had transpired to change that delusion, nevertheless, their first child, Richard Ivan, my grandfather, was born March 14, 1885.
 You do the math.
 I’m still trying to find the date of their wedding, and yet that matters but little.
 His birth date implies that he was conceived within a month of when Kate first met Dan, which would place it around mid-June, two months before she declares her love for him in her diary.
 Either young Richard was extravagantly premature for the 1880s, or my mother’s genealogy has his birth date seriously incorrect.
 I am inclined to trust that the date is accurate, and that, sometime within days of Kate’s declaration, “it” happened, and that, yes, he was a bit premature.
 It surprises me a little that the date wasn’t later falsified, which would have been pretty easy in those days.